 Pat - This was my answer for 2007 also, but I still fell the same exact way!
 The fact that we move almost constantly.
-I love meeting new people, I love learning new things and experiencing new things.
+I love meeting new people, I love learning new things and experiencing new ways of life.
 So really this is living a dream for me.
 I cant imagine anything better and have no idea how I'll ever go back to a normal life, if there is such thing as a normal life.

 What is the One Item We Couldn't Do Without?

-Pat - The solar panels.
 It's just amazing to me how many campers we meet that have never boondocked?
 Without our solar panels, we would be stuck in a campground much more than we'd like to be.
 Many of our best memories have been out in the boonies all by our lonesome and without the solar set-up, we couldn't have been there for any length of time.

 One Item We Made the Mistake of Buying?